 7. I spend more time with my wife.

 One of the reasons I guard my day off so much is because it’s the one day my wife knows there won’t be anything else pulling for my attention.
-We don’t have kids yet, but when we do this will become prime-time family time.
-An nobody gets to mess with that.
-Nobody.

 8. I take time to reflect.

 If I’m in the mood I’ll journal some thoughts I’ve had from the week at hand.
-Every so often I’ll review previous entries to see the chronicles of how God has been moving in my life.
+Every so often I’ll review previous entries to see how God has been moving in my life.
 This isn’t a big structured thing, but it’s good for my soul every now and again.

 9. I nap.